mica-lang/mica/README.md

 are written in C, but, well, _they're unfinished_.

 I wanted a language that would take performance seriously.
 Be designed with specific goals in mind.
 Sugary, but not quite sweet enough to give you instant diabetes.
-And made by me.
+And handmade by myself.

 Designing and implementing a programming language has been one of my arch nemeses for the [past](https://github.com/liquidev/hayago) [few](https://github.com/liquidev/cflang) [years](https://github.com/liquidev/tsuki)